 He attempt’s to unravel the experience of the moment from both external and internal points of view.
+His creative process incorporates a superstructure and the accidental potential within it.
 The tension between controlling the image and allowing chance to play its part is essentially the subject and source of power in the work.

 Strong connections with the counties of Yorkshire, and Cumbria with their extensive areas of lakes and mountains, Pennine moorland and dramatic coastlines have informed and influenced the artist’s inner mental landscape.
 The subtle light, tone and character of this part of the world finds it way into the paintings.